Genocs/genocs-library/templates/template/README.md

-# The Clean Architecture Sample Implementation with .NET Core
+# The Genocs Enterprise Service Template Implementation with .NET Core

-Sample implementation of the **Clean Architecture Principles with .NET Core**.
+Sample implementation of the **Genocs Enterprise Service Principles with .NET Core**.
 Use cases as central organizing structure, decoupled from frameworks and technology details.
 Built with small components that are developed and tested in isolation.

 ----